noragmay/noragmay.github.io/_posts/2018-04-05-A-Data-Driven-Historical-Analysis-of-Cosmo.md

   </tbody>
 </table>

 Surprisingly two out of six topics were associated with literature: fiction and mysteries, which seemed like a large percentage, based on my perception of Cosmo in my lifetime.
-However, in this process, I learned that the magazine serialized novels and short stories up into the 50s, and fiction continued to appear into the 90s.
+However, I learned that the magazine serialized novels and short stories up into the 50s, and fiction continued to appear into the 90s.

 ![fiction]({{ site.url }}/images/fiction.png)